-Dread getting to the rental car counter and wondering how much insurance coverage you need?
-The good news is that if you have Allstate insurance for your personal vehicle, you are likely covered for your rental car.
+Dread getting to the rental car counter and not knowing how much insurance coverage you need?
+The good news is that if you have Allstate auto insurance for your personal vehicle, you are likely covered for your rental car.
 However, there are a few reasons why you might want to purchase additional coverage—especially if you drive an older car that has racked up many miles and want to rent a newer model.

 What to Know About Allstate and Rental Cars